KnorpelSenf/link-preview-bot/README.md

 ## I don't understand X and Y isn't working either
 Sorry, I hacked this in under 24 hours and I no longer bother to work on this.
-The bot simply does its job, it's convenient, versatile and stable.
+The bot simply does its job, it's convenient, versatile, stable and even highly scalable.
 Contact me on [Telegram](https://t.me/KnorpelSenf) if there is something about the project that you just cannot figure out on your own.
 I know that there could be better docs.